angular/angular/aio/content/guide/build.md

 ## Configuring application environments

-You can define different named build configurations for your project, such as *stage* and *production*, with different defaults.
+You can define different named build configurations for your project, such as *staging* and *production*, with different defaults.

 Each named configuration can have defaults for any of the options that apply to the various [builder targets](guide/glossary#target), such as `build`, `serve`, and `test`.
 The [Angular CLI](cli) `build`, `serve`, and `test` commands can then replace files with appropriate versions for your intended target environment.